buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: Instantaneous

 You use a Reaction Action to make an Arcana check at DC 13.
-If the check succeeds, you understand if you can cancel the spell's effect with Counterspell.
+If the check succeeds, you understand if you can cancel the spell' \*\*s effect with Counterspell.
 The spell canceled must be of Level 2 or lower, regardless of whether it is manifested by a caster or object.
 Each Magic Critical Success or enhancement obtained from the original spell raises the level of the spell by 1.

 **For every two Magic Critical Successes obtained** in the Magic Check you can cancel a spell of one level higher.